 -

-A manually-triggered application workflow with a string-parameter manifest.
+Create a release that includes a manually-triggered application workflow and a string-parameter manifest.

 Access releases